eclair4151/DrexelPrereqParser/README.md

 BIO 122 \[Min Grade: D\] (Can be taken Concurrently) or BIO 141 [Min Grade: D]
-//hmm when its cuncurrent but has an 'or' it does put the word in there
+//Hmm when its cuncurrent but has an 'or' it does put the word in there

 BIO 500 \[Min Grade: C\], BMES 501 \[Min Grade: C\] (Can be taken Concurrently)
-//wait, where did this comma come from.
+//Wait, where did this comma come from.
 Since when do you use commas to seperate.
 Maybe its only for ones with the (cuncurrent) thing

 or FASH 629 [Min Grade: B], FASH 251 [Min Grade: C] or FASH 629 [Min Grade: B]
 //This one just starts of with an or, and has a random comma.
 And the first and last class are the same!

-ECE 201 \Min Grade: D\] (Can be taken Concurrently)(BMES 222 [Min Grade: D] or BIO 201 [Min Grade: D]) and (TDEC 231 [Min Grade: D] or ENGR 103 [Min Grade: D])
+ECE 201 \[Min Grade: D\] (Can be taken Concurrently)(BMES 222 [Min Grade: D] or BIO 201 [Min Grade: D]) and (TDEC 231 [Min Grade: D] or ENGR 103 [Min Grade: D])
-//Tthis one has the cucurrent parens but has more parens right after with no space
+//This one has the cucurrent parens but has more parens right after with no space

 CHEM 253 \[Min Grade: D\] (Can be taken Concurrently)(CHEM 230 [Min Grade: D] and CHEM 242 [Min Grade: D]) or CHEC 352 [Min Grade: D])
-//are you kidding me this one just has a trailing ')' that doesnt match with anything
+//Are you kidding me this one just has a trailing ')' that doesnt match with anything

 CS 171 [Min Grade: D], PHYS 105 [Min Grade: D]
-//wait this one just has a comma and its not special. what does the comma mean!
+//Wait this one just has a comma and its not special.
+What does the comma mean!